DRUG ADDICTION INFORMATION

-- Will minimize the natural progression of negative consequences.
+- Minimize the natural progression of negative consequences.

-- Will know how to dissect the family system to create the bottom line to motivate the loved one.
+- Know how to dissect the family system to create the bottom line to motivate the loved one.

-- Will educate family on the importance of the 5 year plan.
+- Educate family on the importance of the 5 year plan.

-- Will insure case manager remain objective about their recovery so the family can be emotional in the relationship.
+- Ensure case manager remain objective about their recovery so the family can be emotional in the relationship throughout the process.